Skip to main content

 Medical Treatment

-From time to time, the Department of Health receives reports of persons feeling unwell after consuming slimming products with undeclared western drug ingredients that are purchased while traveling abroad.
-In addition, some slimming products offered for sale on the internet were also found to contain undeclared western drug ingredients.
+The Department of Health occasionally receives reports of individuals experiencing adverse health effects after consuming slimming products containing undeclared western drug ingredients, particularly those purchased while traveling abroad.
+In addition, some slimming products available for sale on the internet have also been found to contain undeclared western drug ingredients.
+For further information, please refer to the “Slimming Products with Undeclared Western Drug Ingredients” and “Advice on the Use of Medicines or Health Products while Travelling Abroad” on the Drug Office website.

 Drug Office